RiiConnect24/Wii-Guide/_pages/en_US/bluebomb.md

 - A USB flash Drive
 - A Wii or Wii Mini console (obviously)

-#### Instructions
+#### Section II - Instructions
-# Terms to remember:
+ **Terms to remember:**
-  **Region:** the area you bought your console in
-    PAL is a Wii sold in European territories
+  * **Region:** the area you bought your console in PAL is a Wii sold in European territories
     NTSC-U is a Wii sold in American and Canadian territories NTSC-J is a Wii sold in Japanese territories
     NTSC-K is a Wii sold in Korean territories
     If you are unsure of your Wii’s region, check a packaging, a game disc that works with your console or the label on the back of the console itself.
-  **Architecture:** the architecture of your computer running the exploit
-		x86 (or 32-bit, i386 or i686) is an architecture used in most computers before 2007
-		x64 (or 64-bit, x86-64 or AMD64) is an architecture used in most computers after 2007
-		arm is an architecture mainly used in mobile devices, you will only use this if you are running the exploit in a raspberry pi
+  * **Architecture:** the architecture of your computer running the exploit x86 (or 32-bit, i386 or i686) is an architecture used in most computers before 2007 x64 (or 64-bit, x86-64 or AMD64) is an architecture used in most computers after 2007 arm is an architecture mainly used in mobile devices, you will only use this if you are running the exploit in a raspberry pi
 	  If you are unsure of your computer’s architecture run the command `uname —m` in a linux terminal.
-	System Menu version: the version of your wii’s system menu It can be found in the top-right corner of your console’s system settings as seen here:
+	* **System Menu version:** the version of your wii’s system menu It can be found in the top-right corner of your console’s system settings as seen here:

   ![SMVersion](/images/Wii/SMver.png)

 Notice that your version number ends with a letter: U for American, E for European, J for Japanese and K for Korean consoles.

+Take a note of your System Menu version as you will need it later.
+{: .notice--info}

 1. Open the Linux Terminal.
-2. Disable the Bluetooth Service; `sudo systemctl disable --now bluetooth`
+1. Disable the Bluetooth Service; `sudo systemctl disable --now bluetooth`
-3. Make a new folder for Bluebomb; `mkdir /tmp/bluebomb`
+1. Make a new folder for Bluebomb; `mkdir /tmp/bluebomb`
-4. Navigate to that directory in the terminal; `cd /tmp/bluebomb`
+1. Navigate to that directory in the terminal; `cd /tmp/bluebomb`
-5. Download the pre-built binaries from FullMetal5's Github repo; `wget https://github.com/Fullmetal5/bluebomb/releases/download/1.5/bluebomb1.5.zip`
+1. Download the pre-built binaries from FullMetal5's Github repo; `wget https://github.com/Fullmetal5/bluebomb/releases/download/1.5/bluebomb1.5.zip`
-6. Extract the files out of the archive; `unzip bluebomb1.5.zip`
+1. Extract the files out of the archive; `unzip bluebomb1.5.zip`
-7. Plug the USB drive into your PC
+1. Plug the USB drive into your PC
-8. Download the HackMii installer from [the BootMii website](https://bootmii.org/download/)
+1. Download the HackMii installer from [the BootMii website](https://bootmii.org/download/)
-9. Extract the boot.elf file from the `hackmii_installer_v1.2` folder to the USB Drive
+1. Extract the boot.elf file from the `hackmii_installer_v1.2` folder to the USB Drive
-10. Eject the USB Drive from the PC and plug it into the console
+1. Eject the USB Drive from the PC and plug it into the console's USB port.
-   - If you're on a normal Wii with two USB slots, plug it in the top one (or the left one if it's upright)
+   * If you're on a normal Wii with two USB slots, plug it in the top one (or the left one if it's upright)
-11. Turn the Wii on and **make sure NO Wiimotes are connected**!
+1. Turn the Wii on and **make sure NO Wiimotes are connected**!
 You can leave it on the Wii Health and Safety Screen.

 ![Health and Safety Page](/images/Wii/Health_and_Safety_EN.png)

-12. You must structure your next command according to the following diagram:
+1. You must structure your next command according to the following diagram:

 ![bb command](/images/Wii/bb_command.png)

-In the blue part insert your computers architecture from this list:
+* In the blue part insert your computers architecture from this list:
-	x86 for x86 systems,
+  *	`x86` for x86 systems
-	x64 for x64 systems,
+  *	`x64` for x64 systems
-	arm for arm systems,
+  *	`arm` for arm systems

-In the green part insert your console:
+* In the green part insert your console:
-  WII_SM for a normal Wii console
+  * `WII_SM` for a normal Wii console
-	MINI_SM for a Wii mini console
+  *	`MINI_SM` for a Wii mini console

-In the red part insert your system version:
+* In the red part insert your system version:
-	For normal Wii consoles (WII_SM only):
-    2_0E for version 2.0E,

-    2_0J for version 2.0J,

-    2_0U for version 2.0U,

-		2_1E for version 2.1E,

-		2_2E for version 2.2E,

-		2_2J for version 2.2J,

-		2_2U for version 2.2U,

-		3_0E for version 3.0E,

-		3_0J for version 3.0J,

-		3_0U for version 3.0U,

-		3_1E for version 3.1E,

-		3_1J for version 3.1J,

-		3_1U for version 3.1U,

-		3_2E for version 3.2E,

-		3_2J for version 3.2J,

-		3_2U for version 3.2U,

-		3_3E for version 3.3E,

-		3_3J for version 3.3J,

-		3_3U for version 3.3U,

-		3_4E for version 3.4E,

-		3_4J for version 3.4J,

-		3_4U for version 3.4U,

-		3_5K for version 3.5K,

-		4_0E for version 4.0E,

-		4_0J for version 4.0J,

-		4_0U for version 4.0U,

-		4_1E for version 4.1E,

-		4_1J for version 4.1J,

-		4_1K for version 4.1K,

-		4_1U for version 4.1U,

-		4_2E for version 4.2E,

-		4_2J for version 4.2J,

-		4_2K for version 4.2K,

-		4_2U for version 4.2U,

-		4_3E for version 4.3E,

-		4_3J for version 4.3J,

-		4_3K for version 4.3K,

-		4_3U for version 4.3U.

-		(If your console is not any of these versions please update your console to the latest version 4.3)
+  * for normal Wii consoles (WII_SM only): fill in your SM version number that you noted before, but instead of a `.` use a `_`. i.e. if your SM version is 4.3U, use `4_3U` instead.

-	For Wii mini consoles (MINI_SM only):
+  * For Wii mini consoles (MINI_SM only):
   Since the Wii mini has only one system version and is only available in PAL and NTSC-U regions there are only two options available:

-		_PAL for the PAL Wii mini,
+    * `_PAL` for the PAL Wii mini

-		_NTSC for the NTSC-U Wii mini.
+    * `_NTSC` for the NTSC-U Wii mini

 So, for example, if you have a European (PAL) v4.3 Wii console and you are performing the exploit on a x64 pc the command will be:
 `./bluebomb-x64 ./stage0/WII_SM4_3U.bin stage1.bin`